modmoto/Microwave/README.md

 event asynchronously.
 Therefore Microwave uses the `IEventstore` that persists the domain events of a service.
 To subscribe to events, you just implement a `IHandleAsync<T>` Interface where `T` is the type of a domain event and microwave transfers the events to this handler as soon as they happen in your domain.
-With this mechanism Microwave also implements readmodels if you want to implement CQRS over domain events.
+With this mechanism Microwave also implements readmodels if you want to implement CQRS with domain events.
+A general workflow would look like this:

 ![alt text](https://github.com/Lauchi/Microwave/blob/master/MicrowaveOverview.svg "Overview")

 [Take a look at the wiki for further details!](https://github.com/Lauchi/Microwave/wiki)